 My long forgotten madeleine molds popped up during the weekend kitchen cleaning.
 Oh what happiness!
 Early Monday morning saw me baking these beauties.
 Honestly, they come together quite effortlessly ( even though the batter needs to rest in the refrigerator for a couple of hours).
 And boy, what a wonderful treat they are!

-Soft, buttery, not overly sweet and with a deep chocolate flavour that appeals to both kids and grown ups alike.
-Though I love madeleines simply sprinkled with icing sugar like my LAVENDER LEMON MADELEINES, these ones got a dip in chocolate.
+Soft, buttery, not overly sweet and with a deep chocolate flavor that appeals to both kids and grown-ups alike.
+Though I love madeleines simply sprinkled with icing sugar like my Lavender Lemon Madeleines, these ones got a dip in chocolate.
 Only because I’m a bit obsessed with dipping!
-Also I’ve been having recurring dreams of chocolate cookies / cakes dunked in white chocolate…don’t ask!
+Also, I’ve been having recurring dreams of chocolate cookies/cakes dunked in white chocolate…don’t ask!

 1. Fold the melted, cooled butter gently in the batter.
 Avoid overmixing.